TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

  first.
 They can be found
             from the page in the link above, when a Measured Variable is entered in the above popup window (*e.g.*
             SLA_M_m2kg1), three new columns will be created in the table.
-These three columns are for the phenotypic value, the date in YYYY-MMM-DD format that the value was measured and a column for any corrected value that is calculated after further analysis.
+These three columns are for the phenotypic value, the date in YYYY-MM-DD format that the value was measured and a column for any corrected value that is calculated after further analysis.
 These columns are the name of the Measured Variable, the name followed by " date" and the name followed by " corrected".
 So for our example Measured Variable above, the three columns would be: